XanaduAI/QHack2023/README.md

 - **February 22**: Hackathon topics are announced!
 Time to get to work.

-- **February 23**: If you want to get a power up don't forget to make a partial submission with the `PowerUp` label.
-At 5PM ET, we will no longer accept submissions for powerups.
+- **February 23**: If you want to get a power-up don't forget to make a partial submission with the `PowerUp` label.
+At 5PM ET, we will no longer accept submissions for power-ups.

-- **February 24**: The teams that have uploaded the best projects will receive the power ups.
+- **February 24**: The teams that have uploaded the best projects will receive the power-ups.

 - **February 28**: Time is up!
 The deadline is 5pm ET, so make sure you have everything ready in advance to avoid last minute problems.